deeheber/Danielle-s-Blog/src/content/blog/how-to-add-a-new-social-icon.md

 ## Merging back to the theme

-The maintainer of the theme [Sat Naing](https://github.com/satnaing) has said that he intends to only
+The maintainer of the theme [Danielle Heberling](https://github.com/satnaing) has said that he intends to only

 > keep the project supporting only a specific set of popular social icons.